pwilmart/PAW_phospho/README.md

 ### Single-peptide-per-protein identifications

 What protein inference/criteria do tools/pipelines adopt that lets most phospho peptides end up in the peptide and PTM tables?
 It is the abandonment of the "two peptide rule" for protein identification.
 This was the de facto standard for many years until [this paper](https://pubs.acs.org/doi/abs/10.1021/pr9004794) argued against the two-peptide rule.
 Yes, some "one-hit-wonders" might be correct, but the difficulty in distinguishing them from incorrect proteins is why they were discarded in the place.
 Quantification is what is import these day, not identification.
-Single peptide per protein ID will be the lowest abundance proteins and will seldom be quantifiable.
+Single peptide per protein IDs will be the lowest abundance proteins and will seldom be quantifiable.
 Think about it, 100 proteins with a single PSM each is a total of 100 crappy PSMs in dataset that are typically 10s to 100s of thousands of PSMs.

 > Even earlier, [ICAT (isotope coded affinity tags)](https://pubmed.ncbi.nlm.nih.gov/10504701/), a peptide-centric cysteine labeling and enrichment strategy produced data where single peptides were observed from proteins.
 The two-peptide rule was not good for those experiments.
 That is why the [ProteinProphet paper](http://tools.proteomecenter.org/publications/Nesvizhskii.AnalChem.03.pdf) was designed to report proteins with single peptides.